Obstacker/juice-docs-v2/docs/user/legal/Resources/investment-club.md

 [SERIES NAME],]
 A SERIES OF [ENTITY LLC NAME ],

-# Tank legal investment-club.md
+# Investment Club LLC

-Sourced from Syndicate.
-Pertinent info needed for this doc:
+**Sourced from Syndicate.
+Pertinent info needed for this doc:**

-ENTITY LLC NAME ],
-A DELAWARE LIMITED LIABILITY COMPANY
-[SERIES NAME],]
-A SERIES OF [ENTITY LLC NAME ],

 LLC/Series name/AKA “Vehicle Name” (name of project)